sydneyrenee/Thea-Code/docs/architectural_notes/tool_use/mcp/mcp_comprehensive_guide.md

  * Factory for creating MCP clients that connect to an SSE server */ export class SseClientFactory {
 	/**
 	 * Create a new MCP client that connects to the specified server URL
 	 * @param serverUrl The URL of the MCP server to connect to
 	 * @returns A new MCP client
 	 */
 	public static async createClient(serverUrl: URL): Promise<Client> {
 		// Create the client
 		const client = new Client({
-      name: 'TheaCodeMcpClient',
+			name: "TheaCodeMcpClient",
-      version: '1.0.0'
+			version: "1.0.0",
-    });
+		})

 		// Create the transport
-    const transport = new SSEClientTransport(serverUrl);
+		const transport = new SSEClientTransport(serverUrl)

-    // Connect the client to the transport await client.connect(transport);
+		// Connect the client to the transport await client.connect(transport)

-    return client;
+		return client
 	}
 }
 ```